7 Critical Errors to Avoid When Selling Your Business in California

 Consider market conditions and industry consolidation trends as well.
 A favorable exit often depends not just on your business’s performance, but on external buyer demand.
 Begin preparing well in advance of your listing plan, so you can time the market rather than react to it.

-Managing your own business sale without transaction-specific support exposes you to critical risks.
+Managing your business sale without transaction-specific support exposes you to critical risks.
 Even experienced operators can overlook deal terms with long-term consequences, such as indemnity caps, working capital targets, or tax elections that impact net proceeds.
 Buyers often come to the table with advisors who specialize in deal structuring; without equivalent expertise on your side, the negotiation becomes uneven.

 Rather than attempting to oversee every aspect yourself, build a team with defined roles, such as an M&A attorney, a transaction-savvy CPA, and an advisor who understands how to position your company to strategic and financial buyers.
 This allows you to stay focused on running the business while protecting value through each stage of the process.

 Selling your business is one of the most important financial decisions you’ll ever make.
-Taking the time to prepare properly and avoid these common mistakes gives you the best chance of maximizing value and achieving a smooth transition.
+Taking the time to prepare correctly and avoid these common mistakes gives you the best chance of maximizing value and achieving a smooth transition.
 If you’re ready to take the next step, contact us to begin the process of valuing and selling your business.